Illustrasjonsbilde

 jobbnorge.no (English version) EURES a database for jobs within EEA countries and Switzerland

-arbeidsplassen.no (in Norwegian) PhDHub a platform with job announcements for PhD candidates, within academia and with opportunities in industry
+Finn.no (in Norwegian) PhDHub a platform with job announcements for PhD candidates, within academia and with opportunities in industry

 With your PhD degree, a broad spectrum of career oppportunities in diverse sectors will open up for you.
-Even if a higher education in academia may seem like the natural continuation, a large number of PhD degree holders wind up in jobs ouside of academia.
+Even if a higher education in academia may seem like the natural continuation, a large number of PhD degree holders wind up in jobs outside of academia.
 This is due to, in part, a limited number of academic positions as well as an increasing demand of specialised employees in other sectors.
 Which career path you choose will depend on your area of expertise, personal preferences and skills, as well as the current demand of the labour market.

 Career opportunities